 Homemade labneh: AKA tangy, thick, creamy yogurt cheese.
-Serve it Middle Eastern-style as a dip with lots of olive oil and a sprinkle of Za’atar.
+Serve it Middle Eastern-style as a dip with lots of olive oil and a sprinkle of good Za’atar.
 Or simply use it in place of cream cheese.

 If Greek Yiayias (grandmothers) perfected the making of yogurt, Middle Eastern Tatas can absolutely claim labneh expertise.